Paul Krause: College career

 Krause attended and played college football at the University of Iowa.
 He was a two-way starter as a wide receiver, running back, and defensive back.
 As a senior in 1963, he tied the Iowa record with six touchdown pass receptions and was selected for the Senior Bowl, the East-West Shrine game, the Coaches' All-American game and the College All-Star game.
 He finished his college career with 42 receptions for 718 yards, 49 carries for 263 yards, and 8 touchdowns.

 Krause also played baseball at Iowa.
 As a sophomore, he earned All-American honors and was selected into the major leagues, but he turned down the offer.
 Krause's chances to play professional baseball were ended when he injured his shoulder in his junior year playing football against the University of Michigan.

 Professional career

 Washington Redskins

-Krause was drafted in the second round of the 1964 NFL draft by the Washington Redskins.
+Krause was drafted 18th overall in the second round of the 1964 NFL draft by the Washington Redskins.
 In his rookie season, he led the NFL in interceptions with 12, including interceptions in seven straight games, and was named to the All-NFL first team.
 He was named to his first of eight Pro Bowls and was second only to teammate Charley Taylor for the NFL Rookie of the Year award.

 Although he intercepted 28 passes in his first four seasons with the Redskins, he was traded to the Minnesota Vikings for linebacker Marlin McKeever and a seventh-round draft choice in the 1968 NFL draft.